fdev31/weye/doc/source/index.rst

 You can enjoy `the home page on http://127.0.0.1:8080/ <http://127.0.0.1:8080/>`_ in theory ;)

-Next step is to read the :doc:`installation` guide or go to the :doc:`developpers` pages.
+.. note:: Next step is to read the :doc:`installation` guide

+.. attention:: Developpers

+   You may want to visit the :doc:`developpers` pages as well... :)

 .. rubric:: Comments